150,000 students marched for the climate in Montreal on March 15th. Photo Credit: Martin Ouellet-Diotte

 With the knowledge of climate science and acute awareness of political inaction, university students are well-placed to become climate justice advocates, activists, and organizers.
 We’re starting to recognize that our degrees are utterly useless without a habitable world.
 We’re learning rapidly, and applying the skills we develop in and outside of the classroom.
 We are on the cusp of our shifting political culture.
 We are simultaneously considered adults and youth, and are rising to the occasion of displaying the strengths of both.

 So on March 15th, university students across Canada organized strikes in response to Greta Thunberg’s global call.
-At McGill, we formed The Planet Takes McGill.
+At McGill University, we formed The Planet Takes McGill.
 Many of us represent different clubs or groups, but most of us are simply individuals who are too concerned to be idle any longer.

 Mobilization was a whirlwind.
 In a process of four weeks, the organizers not only had to organize and promote the walkout, but many had to do so while learning how to do so.
 In a period where many of Quebec’s student unions have dissolved or become essentially defunct, La planète s'invite à l’Université or LPSU, which roughly means “the planet invites itself to university”, has emerged as a new coalition of students concerned about climate action.
 LPSU joins francophones and anglophones, and cegeps and universities across the province.
 While this can make it difficult to have efficient meetings (both geographically and linguistically), the commitment everybody has to this group is driven by a deep desire and urgent need for change.